Support Career Readiness

 We asked employers what they most valued in recently-hired and experienced employees.
 We also asked our alumni what made them successful in their careers.
 They overwhelmingly reported that it was the liberal arts education, generally, and competencies (such as thinking critically, communicating clearly and solving complex problems), specifically.

 They also told us that the Core Career Competencies are more important than specific undergraduate majors.
-In other words, what these employers are telling us is that a liberal arts degree, with its emphasis on a well-rounded education, is the foundation for a productive career.
+In other words, what these employers are telling us is that the liberal arts degree, with its emphasis on a well-rounded education, and the ability to articulate competencies gained creates the foundation for a productive career.

 How is the College of Liberal Arts advancing career readiness?